Choosing the right subscription price for your membership website will determine how profitable your website is.

 - Prospects feel they are getting a bargain.

-- There are psychological barriers in pricing.
+- There are psychological barriers to pricing.
 It is better to charge $4.95 a month than $5.00, or $9.97 is better than $10.00.
 There are also opportunities to push pricing up towards these barriers.
 For example, if you charge $385 a year, you could probably get away with lifting the price to $397 without any impact on sign up rates.
 Just don’t break the $400 level, as this is the next psychological barrier and will cause a fall in subscriptions.

 - Don’t give discounts to loyal members!
 If a member returns year after year, they perceive that the price they pay is equal to the value they receive.
 By all means, reward their loyalty with bonus information, such as a free e-book or a research report, but don’t reduce the price.
 This is a very common mistake.